aditya43/golang-101/README.md

     + Typeless Or Untyped Constants
     + Default Types
     + IOTA
-    + Common Abbreviations Used In GO
+    + Common Abbreviations Used In Go
     ```

 ----------------------------------------